-|08:20||16:00||Mama Travel and Tour||630 THB|
+|08:20||16:00||Mama Travel and Tour||950 THB|

-|09:00||17:00||Boonsiri High Speed Ferries||600 THB|
+|09:00||17:00||Boonsiri High Speed Ferries||999 THB|

-Buy Tickets to Bangkok
+Buy Tickets from Koh Chang to Bangkok

-Use the Search Box below to buy your tickets from Koh Chang to Bangkok:
+Use the Search Box below to buy your tickets from Koh Chang to Bangkok.

 You can also book private taxi and minivan services from Koh Chang to Bangkok using the Search Box above.

-Koh Chang Pier
+Koh Chang Ferry Pier

-Travel Mart Bangkok Bus Stop
+Bangkok Bus Stop

-About Wat Pho
+About Wat Pho in Bangkok